 So if you're done flying for the year but still $2,000 MQDs or so away from Delta Gold or Platinum status, this is by far the easiest way of getting over the hump.

-Let's say you're one of millions of travelers with the *delta skymiles gold card*, which doesn't include such that perk.
-Even with the end of the year closing in, adding (or upgrading) to one of these eligible cards beforehand would get you that $2,500 MQD boost – a Delta spokesman previously confirmed that you'd get your MQD Headstart deposited into your account within eight weeks of upgrading, if not significantly sooner.
+Even with the end of the year closing in, adding (or upgrading) to one of these eligible cards beforehand would get you that $2,500 MQD boost.
+A Delta spokesperson previously confirmed that you'd get your MQD Headstart deposited into your account within eight weeks of upgrading, if not significantly sooner.

 One note: There's no way to double-dip on MQD Headstarts by upgrading.
-For example, you wouldn't get a total of $5,000 bonus MQDs by upgrading from a Platinum to Delta Reserve card midway through the year.
-You'll need to open the Delta Reserve Card outright and keep your existing Platinum Card open.
+For example, you wouldn't get a total of $5,000 bonus MQDs by upgrading from the Platinum to Reserve midway through the year.
+If you want to double up, you'd need to open the Delta Reserve Card outright and keep your existing Platinum Card open.

 But if you're really far off from your prized Delta status, there's nothing stopping you from adding two cards to your wallet.
 These MQD Headstart boosts stack: Get all four and you'd get 10,000 MQDs status, instantly hitting Gold status.

-Is it worth paying an extra $700, $1,000, or $2,000 in annual fees just to hit that next tier of Delta status.
-Maybe … but probably not.
+Is it worth paying an extra $700, $1,000, or $2,000 in annual fees just to hit that next tier of Delta status?
+Probably not.
 Nonetheless, it's an option before the year closes out.

 Read more: How to Get Instant Delta Status from 2 Amex Cards